 Michael Faraday was an experimental physicist.
 He had no formal education.
 He worked in a book-binding shop during his early years.
 He used to read books that came for binding.
 This way Faraday developed his interest in science.
 He got an opportunity to listen to some public lectures by Humphrey Davy of Royal Institute.
 He made careful notes of Davy's lectures and sent them to Davy.
 Soon he was made an assistant in Davy's laboratory at the Royal Institute.
 Faraday made several path-breaking discoveries that include electromagnetic induction and the laws of electrolysis.
 Several universities conferred on him the honorary degrees but he turned down such honours.
-Faraday loved his science work more than any honour.
+Faraday loved his science work than any honour.

-Let us now perform a variation of Activity 13.8 in which the moving magnet is replaced by a current-carrying coil and the current in the coil can be varied.
+Let us now perform a variation of Activity 4.8 in which the moving magnet is replaced by a current-carrying coil and the current in the coil can be varied.

 - Take two different coils of copper wire having large number of turns (say 50 and 100 turns respectively).
-Insert them over a non-conducting cylindrical roll, as shown in Fig. 13.17.
+Insert them over a non-conducting cylindrical roll, as shown in Fig. 4.17.
 (You may use a thick paper roll for this purpose.) - Connect the coil-1, having larger number of turns, in series with a battery and a plug key.
-Also connect the other coil-2 with a galvanometer as shown. - Plug in the key.
-Observe the galvanometer.
-Is there a deflection in its needle?
-You will observe that the needle of the galvanometer instantly jumps to one side and just as quickly returns to zero, indicating a momentary current in coil-2. - Disconnect coil-1 from the battery.
-You will observe that the needle momentarily moves, but to the opposite side.
-It means that now the current flows in the opposite direction in coil-2.
+Also connect the other coil-2 with a Fig. 4.17: Current is induced in coil-2 galvanometer as shown.

-Figure 13.17Current is induced in coil-2 when current in coil-1 is changed
+when current in coil 1 is changed